mvcaro/Detectron.pytorch/README.md

 **This code follows the implementation architecture of Detectron.** Only part of the functionality is supported.
 Check [this section](#supported-network-modules) for more information.

-With this code, you can...
+With this code, you can ...

 1. **Train your model from scratch.**
 2. **Inference using the pretrained weight file (*.pkl) from Detectron.**